What Is Closing Stock

 2. Last-In, First-Out Method

 The last-in, first-out method, also known as LIFO, is where the last purchased goods are sold first.
 This approach is useful in inflationary situations where most recently purchased higher-cost products are sold first.
-The lower-cost inventories are retained in inventory to increase the cost of the goods resulting in lower taxable costs and other benefits.

 3. Retail Inventory Method